 Audio Playbills, 508 and WCAG AA compliant PDFs, designed to be used with a screen reader will be available under the Production Details on each production's page one week after the production has officially opened.

 Other Public Theater print materials will be made available in alternate formats upon request with at least three weeks' notice.
 To request a document in an alternative format, please contact Audience Services by email at [email protected].

-Audio description is scheduled for select Public Theater and Free Shakespeare in the Park performances throughout the year.
+Scheduled Audio Description is set in advance for select Public and Delacorte Theater season performances throughout the year.
 Using a single earpiece connected to an FM headset, patrons who are blind or have low vision can listen to trained audio describers give live, verbal descriptions of actions, costumes, scenery, and other visual elements of a performance.
 Audio describers start pre-show notes approximately 15 minutes before the performance begins.
-Tickets for events that will be offered with audio descriptions may be purchased by calling us at 212.967.7555, visit our box office, or on-line.
+Tickets for events that will be offered with audio descriptions may be purchased by calling us at 212.967.7555, visiting our box office, or online.
 Tickets may also be purchased by visiting our audio descriptions partner website TDF.org.

-The Public Theater also offers audio description upon request.
+Audio Description by Request is also available at The Public Theater.
 Requests to audio describe non-designated events must be received at least two weeks before the event by the Director of Audience Services at 212.967.7555 or [email protected].
 These requests are subject to the availability of a describer and are provided at the discretion of the management.

 Digital Content for Patrons who are Deaf or Have Hearing Loss

 Streaming on Demand: The Public's American Sign Language YouTube Playlist

 Open Captioned Digital Content